 Finding a job is incredibly competitive.
 It’s a good idea to utilise as many channels as possible to build up your professional profile, both on and offline.
-This article explores how you can use social media to get a job, by seeing yourself as a brand that you need to market and advertise in order to stand out from the competition, raise your ‘brand awareness’ and convince employers to hire you.
+This article explores how you can use social media to get a job, by seeing yourself as a brand that you need to market and advertise in order to stand out from the competition, raising your ‘brand awareness’ and convincing employers to hire you.

 Use professional pictures

 Having a professional profile picture and cover photo means employers are able to put a face to your name.
 Ensure the pictures are appropriate and show you in a professional light.

 Include relevant information

 In your Twitter bio, be sure to include information on your location, what you do and something to reflect your personality.

 Include a link to your LinkedIn

 LinkedIn is like your online CV.
 By including your LinkedIn profile in your Twitter bio, you are making it easy for potential employers to find out more about you, your work history and your skills and expertise.

 Start following companies and employers you’d be interested in working for to keep up to date with their activity.
 You can also follow influencers in your industry who post interesting and thought-provoking content in order to stay on top of industry news.

 Interact with the content from influencers and thought-leaders by joining the discussion and contributing thoughtful insights to get your name noticed.
 By retweeting, commenting and liking tweets, the owners may begin to notice you, follow you and may even return the favour of retweeting, commenting and liking your tweets.

 Once you’ve started to build up your own following, start posting your own content that will be of interest to people in your industry – spark debate and show your followers why you are worth following.
 You could even tag other people and companies in your tweets to engage a wider audience.

 Use professional pictures